quassy/prefect/docs/core/advanced_tutorials/task-guide.md

 In addition to performing some action, Tasks can optionally receive inputs and / or return outputs. _All_ of this "runtime" logic lives inside a single method on your Task class: the `run` method.

-!!! tip If you can write it in Python, you can do it in a Prefect Task
+!!! tip "If you can write it in Python, you can do it in a Prefect Task"
     When the run method of your task is called, it is executed as Python code.
 Consequently, if you can do it in Python, you can put it inside the `run` method of a Prefect Task.

     There are still a few considerations though: